Managing Epilepsy in dogs

 - Reduce seizure severity and duration

-- Prevent cluster seizures
+- Reduce the risk of cluster seizures

 - Maintain quality of life with minimal adverse effects